vuejs/v2.vuejs.org/src/v2/guide/components.md

 - the name of a registered component, or
 - a component's options object

-See [this fiddle](https://jsfiddle.net/chrisvfritz/o3nycadu/) to experiment with the full code.
+See [this fiddle](https://jsfiddle.net/chrisvfritz/o3nycadu/) to experiment with the full code, or [this version](https://jsfiddle.net/chrisvfritz/b2qj69o1/) for an example binding to a component's options object, instead of its registered name.

 ### DOM Template Parsing Caveats